 Make sure you have also completed the Resident Information Form

 We recognize that transitioning your student(s) to college can be a stressful and emotional time for families.
 During the Lees-McRae New Student Orientation, parents and families will have the opportunity to interact with other parents of incoming students, connect with the LMC Family Association, better understand what your student will be experiencing as a student and how you can support your student's academic and social growth.

-We've developed a special schedule for Friday and Saturday morning with parent-specific topics including Preparing for College Life, Student Life and Development, Academic and Career Resources, Student Health and Wellness, Tuition Payments and Financial Aid and more.
+Please check back for a special schedule developed just for parents!
+Topics covered will include Preparing for College Life, Student Life and Development, Academic and Career Resources, Student Health and Wellness, Tuition Payments and Financial Aid and more.
 Your afternoons and evenings will be free to explore the greater Banner Elk and High Country areas.

 An optional breakfast is provided on Saturday morning in MacDonald Dining Hall.
 Otherwise, lunches and dinners will be on your own as you experience Banner Elk and High Country restaurants.